paperjs/paper.js/README.md

     npm install
     bower install

-It is also recommended to install Gulp globally, so you can easier execute the build commands from anywhere in the command line:
+It is also recommended to install Gulp.js globally, so you can easier execute the build commands from anywhere in the command line:

     npm install -g gulp